Battle of Suoi Tre

-The Battle of Suoi Tre (Vietnamese: suối Tre) occurred during the early morning of 21 March 1967 during Operation Junction City, a search and destroy mission by American military forces in Tay Ninh Province of South Vietnam, to the west of the capital Saigon.
+The Battle of Suoi Tre (Vietnamese: suối Tre) occurred during the early morning of 21 March 1967 during Operation Junction City, a search and destroy mission by American military forces in Tay Ninh Province, South Vietnam.
 After being challenged heavily to begin with, the Americans gained the upper hand and completed a convincing victory over the Viet Cong (VC).
 They claimed to have found 647 bodies and captured seven prisoners, while recovering 65 crew-served and 94 individual weapons.
 The Americans losses were 36 dead and 190 wounded, a fatality ratio of more than twenty to one in their favour.

 On 19 March, American helicopters dropped two infantry battalions off in a clearing near Suoi Tre to build a fire support base to be used in search and destroy missions against the VC.
 During the airlift, seven helicopters were damaged.
-On March 21, a VC attack started before dawn at 6:30 a.m., headlined by mortars, and followed by a large-scale infantry charge.
-They overwhelmed parts of the American perimeter at first, and forced them to withdraw inwards.
+On March 21, a VC attack started before dawn at 06:30, starting with a mortar attack followed by a large-scale infantry charge.
+The VC overwhelmed parts of the American perimeter at first, and forced them to withdraw inwards.
 After a period, American reinforcements broke through the VC envelope to assist their besieged colleagues, and firepower and artillery helped them gain the upper hand.
 The VC stubbornly fought on, with some carrying wounded compatriots forward in follow-up infantry charges, but they were eventually forced to withdraw with heavy casualties.